DIS-OTHERING: Beyond Afropolitan and Other Labels

 The Warsaw component of Dis-Othering will combine our input with the project Diversity Mapping, conducted under the auspices of Savvy Contemporary.
 We are convinced that the participation of Obieg – one of the first magazines in Central and Eastern Europe to take on board art created outside "the West" in the context of decolonization, a magazine that has set out to open up new perspectives on art free from the prevailing centralized dogma – will prove to be especially significant.
 In the presentation of unique data from Austria, Belgium, Germany, and Poland on the cultural impact of the African diaspora we perceive an opportunity to combine the experience of "old" and "new" Europe.
 We address Dis-Othering not only to art institutions and researchers.
 The project is intended to be all-inclusive – inviting the involvement of people of varying backgrounds, age groups, and knowledge bases.

 In the 11th, special edition of Obieg, let us take a closer look at the African diaspora in Central and Eastern Europe, and in particular in Poland.
 Let us examine its here-and-now, but also the past – in particular, the 1960s and 1970s when, with the onslaught of "Soviet globalization," there took place a lively cultural exchange between African and socialist countries.
 We will explore the micro-stories of both anonymous and prominent members of the diaspora, who have "done Poland" or settled here permanently.
 From the perspective of "dis-Othering," we will explore the story of a star of Ethio-jazz, Mulatu Astatke, a painter from Ghana, Nicholas Kowalski, and the Polish music from Senegal, Larry Okey Ugwu, and many others.
-This issue of Obieg will be created in collaboration with the magazine’s two residents at Zamek Ujazdowski Centre for Contemporary Art: Joanna Grabski, Professor of Art History and director of the School of Arts at Arizona State University, and Manthia Diawara, a writer and director from Mali, as well as Professor of Cinema Studies at the University of New York (NYU).
+This issue of Obieg will be created in collaboration with the magazine’s two residents at Zamek Ujazdowski Centre for Contemporary Art: Joanna Grabski, Professor of Art History and director of the School of Arts at Arizona State University, and Johny Pitts, a writer, photographer, and journalist leading the Afropean project.